tecnico-sec/Virtual-Networking/README.md

 $ sudo tcpdump -i ens9 -p icmp    # on VM2 (interface to the internet)
 ```

-What do you observe?
+- What do you observe?
 Why does it work now?
-What is the source address of the packet now?
+- What is the source address of the packet now?
 Compare this source address to the previous case.

-Lets now go back to 3.3 and to the scenario where VM2 is the default gateway for VM1 but where __VM3 has no default gateway__.
+Lets now go back to 2.3 to the scenario where VM2 is the default gateway for VM1 but where __VM3 has no default gateway__.
-Could you solve this with a NAT instead of adding VM2 as the default gateway for VM3?
-Why?

 To remove the default gateway run in VM3

 ```bash
 $ sudo route del default    # on VM3
 ```

+- As seen before you cannot ping VM3 from VM1.
+Could you solve this issue with a NAT (in interface ens8 of VM2) instead of adding VM2 as the default gateway for VM3?
+Why?
+- And can you ping VM1 from VM3?
+Why?

 ## 3. Monitor network traffic